 Purchased transportation for paratransit services is the Authority's second largest expense.
-The current contract with Transdev for paratransit services expires June 30, 2022, and a Request for Proposals (RFP) is currently underway, with proposals due in April 2022.
-The budget assumes rate increases in contract rate resulting from RFP, plus inclusion of fuel in the rate.
-Contract increases are partially offset by reductions in COVID-related purchased transportation expenses, which are on the decline.
+The current contract with Transdev for paratransit services expires June 30, 2022, a procurement process to select a contractor for the next term is underway, with a recommendation being presented to the Board in June.
+The budget assumes rate increases in contract rates resulting from the RFP, and reductions in billable hours as the contract returns to a standard billable hour definition, resulting in overall budget savings as compared to the current contract.